 Having a group of people who are supportive can make things easier.
 When you feel like you can’t cope, seek assistance from your spouse, your family or even fellow moms.
 If you notice you are feeling guilty mostly because of someone’s judgement or negative comment, get some space from that person.

 Just because you have become a mother, doesn’t mean you have to spend every minute of your time on your child.
 Spending time to relax or doing things that you love can help you recharge and improve your mood.
 This can be treating yourself to a massage, going on a brunch with your friends, or even just taking a long nap.
 Remember that loving yourself is one of the best ways to love your baby.

 Stepping into motherhood is one of the most significant shifts in life, and that’s why it takes time for you to adjust and adapt.
 Other than the support of your spouse and family, having an experienced helping hand at home—like a confinement lady—during the first month after your labour can be a great relief.
+PEM Confinement Nanny Agency has over 400 licensed and well-trained confinement nannies for you to enjoy a relaxing Singapore confinement period.
 If you are looking for Singapore confinement nanny recommendation by other moms, check out PEM Confinement Nanny Agency’s website.

 Last but not least, regardless of your struggles and mistakes, remember that you did good enough, and you are doing good enough.
 Keep going, mommies!